jannikh/hopsa-berlin/README.md

 The *CNAME* file is here to ensure on every commit that github pages keeps the connection to the domain name and DNS config, as this was a problem earlier.
 (Same with the *CNAME* on repository root level)

+*Some more files have been added since, but the general sentiment stays the same.*

 ### Templates
 The **src/_includes** folder contains all templates that are used to generate the website: